andreipfeiffer/css-in-js/README.md

 - global styles are a bit cumbersome to define
 - able to nest media queries & pseudo selectors, but cannot nest arbitrary rules/selectors
-- no dynamic out-of-the-box support, so you have to get around that, like inline styles I guess, or like in React Native
+- no dynamic out-of-the-box support, so we have to get around that, like inline styles I guess, or like in React Native
 - doesn't add any real value, except the ergonomics to colocate styles with the component.

 ### Glamor